U019F

 1. 1

-Record all DTCs; note any charging-system or start-stop related codes stored with U019F.
+Retrieve all DTCs and freeze-frame data; note any temperature or cooling-related codes stored with U019F.

 2. 2